 |About the Department||Academic Programs||Students||Faculty & Staff||Department Homepage|

 A 45,000-square foot facility set to open in fall 2010 will serve as a staging area for research in such areas as cardioprotection and orthopedic injury rehabilitation.
 Auburn University broke ground on the $21 million Magnetic Resonance Imaging Research Center in February 2010.
-The facility's third floor will include space for the Department of Kinesiology and some of its research partners.
+The facility's third floor will include space for the School of Kinesiology and some of its research partners.

 Located in the Auburn Research Park on Devall Drive, the MRI Research Center will house a Siemens Verio open-bore 3-T MRI scanner for clinical and research use, as well as the nation's first shielded whole-body 7-T MRI.

 Magnetic resonance imaging uses a magnetic field and radio waves to create detailed images of organs, tissues and the skeletal system.
 The core of the MRI machine is a large magnet, which has a strength measured in Tesla, or T, and is named after inventor Nikola Tesla.
 Auburn's 7-T MRI, one of only 28 worldwide, will be the only actively shielded unit in the U.S.